Paschaline12/wireframing/README.md

 - It focuses on structure and layout rather than visual design.
 - It uses placeholders (like boxes for images and lines for text) instead of detailed content.
 - Its main purpose is to outline functionality and navigation flow at an early stage.

+## Popular Wireframing Tools

+Designers and teams use various tools to create wireframes, ranging from simple sketching apps to advanced collaborative platforms.
+These tools help streamline the design process by making it easier to visualize ideas, collaborate, and iterate quickly.

+### Figma (Recommended)
+Figma is a powerful, browser-based design tool that has become one of the most popular options for wireframing.

+**Key Features:**
+- **Real-time Collaboration**: Multiple team members can work on the same file simultaneously, similar to Google Docs.
+- **Cross-Platform Accessibility**: Works directly in the browser and has desktop and mobile apps, making it accessible anywhere.
+- **Versatile Design Capabilities**: Allows you to create low-fidelity wireframes, high-fidelity designs, and even interactive prototypes.
+- **Component Reusability**: Lets you reuse elements like buttons and navigation bars to ensure consistency across pages.
+- **Free Plan Available**: Offers a robust free tier, making it ideal for individuals and small teams.

+**Why It’s Useful for Wireframing:**
+Figma combines ease of use with powerful design features, making it perfect for both beginners and professional designers.
+Its collaboration features also ensure that stakeholders, designers, and developers stay aligned throughout the design process.